Easy How To Raw Wood Furniture Finish

 Getting The Raw Wood Furniture Look

-I had done this raw wood furniture finish once before on an old armoire, but it had been painted.
+I had done this raw wood furniture finish once before on an old armoire, but it had a painted surface, and that piece involved using a paint stripper.
 That involved stripping.
 This was way easier!
 I didn’t even know how old this piece was, but the varnish had turned almost black.
-That’s a sign of a very old piece.
-The drawers were dovetailed and it was as solid as it was 35 years ago and it was old then.
+That’s a sign of an old piece.
+The drawers were dovetailed, and it was as solid as it was 35 years ago, and it was old then.
 This was the perfect piece for this makeover.

 Using The Right Tools For A Raw Wood Furniture Finish